 In VRRP protocol, there are two groups of import concepts: VRRP routers and virtual routers, master routers and backup routers.
 VRRP routers are routers running VRRP, which are physical entities; virtual routers are the ones created by VRRP, which are logical concepts.
 A group of VRRP routers cooperate to comprise a virtual router, which acts outwardly as a logical router with a unique fixed IP address and MAC address.
 The routers belonging to the same VRRP group play two mutually exclusive roles at the same time: master routers and backup routers.
 One VRRP group can only have one master router other but one or more backup routers.
 VRRPv3 protocol uses selection policy to select a master router from the router group to take charge of responding ND(Neighbor Discovery) neighbor request messages(ARP in IPv4) and forwarding IP data packets, while the other routers in the group will be in a state of waiting as backups.
-When the master router after a delay of a few seconds.
+When the master router has a problem for some season, the backup router will be updated to the master router after a delay of a few seconds.
 Since this switch is very fast and does not need to change IP address or MAC address, it will be transparent to terminal user systems.